-0700 Report received and care assumed of a 74 year old male with diabetes, (L) BKA, weakness for Dr. Rabbit, supine in bed with eyes closed, respirations even and regular.
+0700 Report received and care assumed of a 74-year-old male with diabetes, (L) BKA, weakness for Dr. Rabbit, supine in bed with eyes closed, respirations even and regular.
 N. Nurse, SVN.

 In this example, "report" and "care" are the subjects that start this sentence.
-The age is given to identify the patient as well as the diagnoses and physician.
-The patient was apparently sleeping, as indicated by stating that the eyes were closed and the respirations were even and regular (as opposed to dead with no respirations).
+The age is given to identify the patient, the diagnoses, and physician.
+The patient was apparently sleeping, as indicated by stating that the eyes were closed, and the respirations were even and regular (as opposed to dead with no respirations).
 The statement would have been incorrect to say "sleeping" because the only way to be sure the patient was asleep would be to wake the patient up.